lih/Alpha/README.md

 where `<symbol>` and `<language>` are respectively the name of the entry symbol to your program and the name of the language in which the compiler might find that symbol.

 Alpha also has an interactive mode that you may use by calling it without arguments.
-That mode isn't very talkative yet so don't be alarmed if you stumble upon it by chance and just hit Ctrl+D (or you might enter some commands.
-Just because it doesn't echo anything doesn't mean it doesn't work :-) )
+This interactive mode is _not_ a REPL in the purest sense of the term as it doesn't P anything.
+You may run arbitrary code within it, though, and that's what matters.
+Implementing the P part of a REPL can (and should) be done with the language and will not be integrated into the compiler.

 For more information about exactly what languages and symbols are, you might want to check out the [Alpha Lang Documentation][alpha-doc].
-If you want more immediate help on how to run Alpha, you may also run the command 'alpha -h' which shows you the options supported by your version of Alpha.
+If you want more immediate help on how to run Alpha, you may also run the command `alpha -h` which shows you the options supported by your version of Alpha (which you can check out by running `alpha -v`)

 [alpha-lang]: http://www.alpha-lang.info/ "The Alpha Lang Website"
 [alpha-doc]: http://www.alpha-lang.info/way/spec.html "Learn About Alpha"